 After careful analysis of her brain activity, we see that this underlying anxiety is affecting her ability to shift from an alert state to rest; the likely culprit in her sleep troubles.
 While there is no visible problem with her concentration per se, her anxiety is taking the majority of her brain’s resources and there is little left for concentration and clear decision making.

-Having identified the areas of concern, we create Jane’s neurofeedback training plan.
-Her favourite movie is Love Actually, so we’ll use that as the feedback for her training session.
+Having identified the areas of concern, we create Jane’s Neurotherapy training plan.
+Her favorite movie is Love Actually, so we’ll use that as the feedback for her training session.

 The better she gets at it, the more difficult we make it – so if she wants to watch Love Actually, her brain has to continually shift further and further into a more and more balanced, non-anxious state.
 As Jane makes this shift time and again, she is learning how to return her mind to a calm position.